-M. tuberculosis is a BSL3 pathogen and each country has specific regulations on the safe transportation of these bacteria to referral laboratories.
-Communication on when and how a culture should be sent off by a peripheral laboratory can help to trace problems in transportation of this BSL3 pathogen.
+M. tuberculosis is a BSL3 pathogen, and each country has specific regulations on the safe transportation of these bacteria to referral laboratories.
+Communication on when and how a culture should be sent by a peripheral laboratory can help to reduce problems in transportation of this pathogen.
 Positive M. tuberculosis cultures can usually, but not always, reliably confirm a TB diagnosis.
-This is important since sample and laboratory mislabelling, as well as cross-contamination, can occur.
+When a positive TB culture is reported from the laboratory from a sample collected from a person with very low suspicion of TB, it is very important to contact the laboratory to exclude clerical errors or laboratory cross-contamination.
 Cross-contamination rates (i.e. false-positives) of up to 3-5% of positive cultures have been reported.
-If misdiagnosis is suspected, communication between the laboratory and the physician involved is imperative to avoid unnecessary treatment.
+If misdiagnosis is suspected, communication between the laboratory and the physician is imperative to avoid unnecessary treatment.
 Often the presumptive TB diagnosis can be reconsidered by the physician in the case of false-positive cultures.
 Noting and discussing cross-contamination and other problems in the diagnosis of TB helps to improve the quality of this procedure.